A Rusty Rudy Giuliani Returns to the Courtroom on President Donald Trump's Behalf in Pennsylvania

 And he became a punchline when he held a news conference in front of a Philadelphia landscaping company, across from an adult bookstore, when the race was called for Biden.

+In Williamsport — a small city best known as host to the Little League World Series — Giuliani’s arrival and departure from the courthouse was made smooth by law enforcement and court personnel, who allowed his two black SUVs to remain parked directly in front of the building.

-As he left the courtroom Tuesday night, he seemed unconcerned whether he'd lose that case — “well, obviously if we lose it, we'll appeal it” — and suggested that the Trump campaign's eggs are not in one basket.
+As he left the courthouse Tuesday night, Giuliani, 76, appeared unconcerned whether he'd lose that case — “well, obviously if we lose it, we'll appeal it” — and suggested that the Trump campaign's eggs are not in one basket.

 "There are eight cases, I'm afraid to tell you," Giuliani said.